Adelaide II, Abbess of Quedlinburg: Early Life and Abbacy

-During Adelaide II’s time in the Abbey, she proved to be powerful in many ways, even though women’s roles in the abbey were heavily brushed over.
-A document survived that states Adelaide negotiated with a local Duke, Magnus of Saxony, to protect a piece of property, owned by the monastery of Quedlingburg, from the “infestation of bad men,” which most likely meant some plundering or abuse of tenants or both happened and Adelaide sought to drive them away by allying with a powerful noble.
+During Adelaide II's time in the Abbey, she proved to be powerful in many ways, even though women's roles in the abbey were heavily brushed over.
+A document survived that states Adelaide negotiated with Duke Magnus of Saxony to protect a piece of property, owned by the monastery of Quedlingburg, from the "infestation of bad men", which most likely meant some plundering or abuse of tenants or both happened and Adelaide sought to drive them away by allying with a powerful noble.
 The nuns agreed to make a substantial payment of livestock and various goods once a year in exchange for protection.

-Most historians refer to the position as “princess-abbess” because women like Adelaide never surrendered their role as a princess of the realm.
-Germany was ruled by a king but there was also a representative body of the kingdom’s nobles called the imperial diet.
+Most historians refer to the position as princess-abbess because women like Adelaide never surrendered their role as a princess of the realm.
+Germany was ruled by a king but there was also a representative body of the kingdom's nobles called the imperial diet.
 At the meetings of the imperial diet, the nobility (usually called the princes and princess-abbesses of the kingdom) voted on proposed laws.
 There are several princess-abbesses who had an individual vote at these meetings, and both Gandersheim and Quedlingburg did.

-Adelaide II and her family were directly involved with the secular abuse of power within the Monarchy.
-Adelaide’s position as abbess of Quedlinburg and Gandersheim fell under the influence of St. Benedictine.
+Adelaide II and her family were directly involved with the secular abuse of power within the monarchy.
+Adelaide's position as abbess of Quedlinburg and Gandersheim fell under the influence of St. Benedictine.
 This exclusive position was traditionally elected by the community.
 However, a precedent set in 937 by Emperor Otto I later afforded them the right to elect their abbess from among their own.
 The Salian Dynasty appeared to take hold of this opportunity, as they had appointed Beatrice I directly.
 Although mentioned before, Adelaide II was elected by the community.
-While Adelaide II found her role within this abuse of secular power, she eventually defied her family’s expectations and sided with the church.
-While at first Adelaide II opposed her family’s position and sided with Pope Gregory VII, she was devoted to her role as abbess and spiritual foundations, asserting herself a powerful figure within this church and state reform.
+While Adelaide II found her role within this abuse of secular power, she eventually defied her family's expectations and sided with the church.
+While at first Adelaide II opposed her family's position and sided with Pope Gregory VII, she was devoted to her role as abbess and spiritual foundations, asserting herself a powerful figure within this church and state reform.